individuwill/mcast/README.md

 help with.

 ### send
-Will send UDP traffic to an IP address, usually a multicast one.
+Will send UDP traffic to the IP address specified.
 Will send continuously in a loop at specified interval until the program is terminated or max number of messages are sent.